 What are the general requirements to participate?

 To participate in the network, researchers need to commit to select and establish at least one node, survey the node, and provide samples for coordinated analysis.
-Some previous experience doing research on biological soil crusts is recommended.
-Participants must be able to accurately identify biocrust species at their site, though the PI team can help with difficult taxa.
+Some previous experience doing research on biocrusts is helpful, but we welcome new researchers to our community.
+Participants must be able to accurately characterize biocrust communities at their site.
+This will involve species-level identification in many cases, and the PI team can help link you with resources to achieve that.

 How do I sign up?

-What site characteristics are required for a CrustNet node?
+What site characteristics are required for a CrustNet site?

-We seek nodes in distinct ecoregions that support biocrusts, including drylands, alpine areas, polar areas, and other regions.
-Nodes should have the following characteristics:
+We seek CrustNet network nodes in distinct ecoregions that support biocrusts, including drylands, alpine areas, polar areas, and other regions.
+Sites should have the following characteristics:

 - Landowners / user’s / agency permission to conduct research can be obtained.

-- Substantial biocrust cover (at least 10% across the whole node, with at least some high-cover patches).
+- Substantial biocrust cover - at least 10% across the whole node, with at least some high-cover patches.
+(Some exceptions may be permissible, please discuss with us).

 - Approximately 1 hectare (ha) in size.
 The area must accommodate a representative 30 m radius circular area, several dozen quadrats (0.25 × 0.25 m to 0.5 × 0.5 m; some permanent if Tier 2), and optional experimental infrastructure such as biocrust transplants or rainfall reduction shelters (if Tier 3).
 Flat sites are preferred for logistical reasons, but sloping sites may be included.